AdFlint vs HubSpot Ads — standalone AI or CRM-bundled ads?

 AdFlint reallocates spend across Google, Meta, and LinkedIn every ~4 hours based on which platform is delivering for your offer.
 HubSpot syncs campaigns and reports unified attribution, but doesn't actively rebalance budget between platforms.

-AdFlint is $20/mo on Pro (free plan available), $0 markup on ad spend, and no bundled CRM you have to pay for.
+AdFlint has a free plan, paid plans start at $40/mo, there is $0 markup on ad spend, and no bundled CRM you have to pay for.
 HubSpot Marketing Hub Starter and above add monthly cost on top of ad spend — useful if you wanted HubSpot anyway, redundant if you didn't.

 Hard end dates and budget caps